jdseel/misy350-s18-exercises/README.md

-# misy350-s18-exercises
+# This is Jonathan Seel Exercise Repo

+We use **this file** to practice markdown
+We have tried:

+1. `git close`: this is you copy/download a Repo
+2. `git status`: this shows that status of the current repo

-in-class exercises for misy350 spring2018
+in-class exercises for misy350 spring 2018